Community Resilience and Planning CGS

 Overview

-The 18-credit Certificate of Graduate Studies in Community Resilience and Planning (CRP) helps degree and non-degree graduate students develop the knowledge, skills, and abilities to meaningfully contribute to building and maintaining resilient communities in dynamic and changing environments.
-Students pursuing this certificate will explore community resilience and planning through a variety of lenses including natural, economic, social, and political to strengthen their understanding of the challenges facing communities in Vermont, throughout the U.S., and around the globe.
-With a core set of courses designed to provide students with a survey of the community resilience and sustainability fields, The CRP prepares students with the tools needed to lead and assist communities through times of crisis and transition.
+The 18-credit Certificate of Graduate Studies in Community Resilience and Planning (CRP) equips degree and non-degree graduate students with the knowledge, skills, and abilities to lead and support resilient communities amid social, economic, and environmental change.
+Students explore community resilience and planning through natural, economic, social, and political lenses to strengthen their understanding of the challenges facing communities in Vermont, throughout the U.S., and around the globe.
+With a core set of courses designed to provide students with a survey of the community resilience and sustainability fields, the CRP prepares students with the tools needed to help communities navigate times of crisis, transition, and long-term change.

 Specific Requirements